Maximal coin-position entanglement generation in a quantum walk for the third step and beyond regardless of the initial state

-The main obstacle to utilizing a disordered DTQW for MEG is that many steps are required to reach asymptotic maximal entanglement~\cite{Vieira2013PhysRevLett}, which is problematic for current experimental technologies.
-Alternative strategies in optimising coin-operation sequence during the evolution have been proposed aiming at MEG for few steps.
-Universal and optimal coin sequences are proposed to generated highly entangled states for fewer than $10$ steps~\cite{Gratsea_2020_Universal_optimal_coinSequences,Gratsea_2020_Generation_of_hybrid}.
-However, the universal sequence works for an odd number of steps and for the states with vanishing relative phase, whereas the optimal sequence depends on the initial coin states.
-Parrondo sequences have been proposed to generate maximal entanglement at steps $T=3$ and $T=5$, with the expectation that many steps are needed to for MEG~\cite{govind2020generating}.
-Recently, MEG has been realized with a position-inhomogeneous quantum walk~\cite{Zhang2022PRA}.
-Ideal MEG via a DTQW should work for any step number \emph{and} independent of initial conditions, but previous experiments only achieve either one or the other, not both; we achieve both simultaneously here for all steps beyond the second by solving an optimisation problem.
-Experimentally, we demonstrate the DTQW with requisite coin sequences up to 10 steps with linear optics and observe significant enhancement of entanglement generation compared to other entanglement-generation schemes.
+{The MEG with a fixed initial coin state can be obtained either in the asymptotic approach~\cite{Pires2019SR,SEN2020} or with specifically designed coin-operation sequences~(henceforth called a coin sequence)~\cite{Gratsea_2020_Generation_of_hybrid,Tao2021OL,Zhang2022PRA}.
+MEG, regardless of initial coin states, is generally achieved in an asymptotic approach via QW with disorder either in coin operations~\cite{Vieira2013PhysRevLett} or in shift operations~\cite{Naves2022PRA}}, which is problematic for current experimental technologies.
+Strategies to optimize coin sequences during the evolution have been proposed aiming at MEG for few steps.
+Universal coin sequences are proposed to generated highly entangled states for fewer than ten steps~\cite{Gratsea_2020_Universal_optimal_coinSequences}.
+However, the universal sequence works for an odd number of steps and for the states with vanishing relative phase.
+Parrondo sequences have been proposed to generate maximal entanglement at steps $T=3$ and $T=5$~\cite{Dinesh2022}.
+Ideal MEG via a DTQW should work for any step number \emph{and} independent of initial conditions, but previous experiments have achieved either one or the other, not both; we achieve both simultaneously here for all steps beyond the second by solving an optimization problem. {Interestingly, the determined optimal coin sequences are equivalent to the generalized elephant quantum walk~(gEQW)~\cite{Pires2019SR,Naves2022PRA}, in which the spreading of the probability distribution is much faster.} Experimentally, we demonstrate the DTQW with requisite coin sequences up to ten steps with linear optics and observe significant enhancement of entanglement generation {as well as spreading behavior} compared to other schemes.